slowernews/wisdom-tldr/chapters/chapter_1_self.md

 The path will be revealed as you start walking.

 > *'If you are feeling lost in life, you need to experience more things.'*

+> *'When it is dark enough, you can see the stars.' -- Ralph Waldo Emerson*

 > *'Everyone tells you what to do and what’s good for you.
 They don’t want you to find your own answers.
 They want you to believe theirs.' -- Dan Millman*